 - The search engine notices your purchase history

-- Instead of showing you movie times for other showings of the same movie, your search results may be adjusted to show you triva and memorabilia and news about the movie
+- Instead of showing you movie times for other showings of the same movie, your search results may be adjusted to show you trivia and memorabilia and news about the movie

-While Google is deeply tracking Search History and Location history, this use of contextual history could potentially change rankings much more than search personalization does.
+While Google is deeply tracking Search History and Location history, this understanding of query intent and use of contextual history could potentially change rankings much more than search personalization does.